Join a Team

 When is the right time to go competitive?

-Moving to a Competitive soccer team is a per-player consideration and can happen at many different ages.
-Because Recreational leagues have such a broad spectrum of skill level, for some, recreational play is appropriate for the duration of their soccer playing years.
-Recreational play also makes sense for multi-sport and one-season per sport athletes.
+Moving to a competitive soccer team is a per-player consideration and can happen at many different ages.
+Because recreational leagues have such a broad spectrum of skill levels, for some, recreational play is appropriate for the duration of their soccer-playing years.
+Recreational play might also makes sense for multi-sport and one-season per sport athletes.

-Players that are considering making the move, should recognize the commitment: 2 practices per week, weekly games during season on the weekend, upto 2-3 tournaments per season with at least 3 games in a single weekend and teams play at least 2 seasons (Fall & Spring) per year, and possibly some kind of winter play that could involve Futsol or indoor soccer depending on team.
+Players that are considering making the move, should recognize the commitment: 2 practices per week, weekly games during season on the weekend, up to 2-3 tournaments per season with at least 3 games in a single weekend, and teams play at least 2 seasons (Fall & Spring) per year, and possibly some kind of winter play that could involve Futsal or indoor soccer depending on the team.

 Additionally, families are expected to lend a hand with occasional field days, fundraising efforts, and volunteering at our annual home tournament.